pifroggi/vs_temporalfix/README.md

 ## Third-Party Integrations
 Several projects integrated temporalfix to simplify usage without the need for vapoursynth knowledge.
 Feel free to contact me if you want to be part of this list.
 * __[Vapourkit](https://github.com/Kim2091/vapourkit) (Windows only)__
   Video filter and upscaling program with an easy GUI.
-Can upscale and do the temporal fix at the same time, as well as many other filters.
 This is the easiest way to use it.
-Just go to plugins, click install, and afterwards add the filter from the dropdown.
+Just go to plugins, click install, then click add filter and add Temporalfix.
 * __[Hybrid](https://www.selur.de/) (Temporalfix Classic only, Windows and Linux)__
   Video filter toolbox with a GUI.
-Can be a bit overwhelming due to the amount of features, but can upscale and do the temporal fix at the same time, as well as many more filters.
+Can be a bit overwhelming due to the amount of features and filters, but Temporalfix Classic is one of them.
 * __[py_temporalfix](https://github.com/JepEtau/py_temporalfix) (Temporalfix Classic only, Windows only)__
-  Simple portable command line tool to just do the temporal fix.
+  Simple portable command line tool to just run Temporalfix Classic.
 Easy if you are okay with command line.
 * __[VSGAN-tensorrt-docker](https://github.com/styler00dollar/VSGAN-tensorrt-docker) (Temporalfix Classic only, Windows and Linux)__
-  Command line AI upscale and interpolation toolbox.
+  Command line AI upscale and interpolation toolbox that comes with Temporalfix Classic.
 Rudimentary knowledge of Docker and VapourSynth is recommended, but the readme also explains it.
-Can upscale and do the temporal fix at the same time.
+* __[mpv-cHiDeNoise-AI](https://github.com/animeojisan/mpv-cHiDeNoise-AI) (Temporalfix Classic only, Windows only)__
+  AI upscaling video player based on mpv, which includes a modified lighter version of Temporalfix Classic intended for real-time playback.
+Mainly intended for japanese audience.